-But there are over four million babies born each year in the United States and some of the hundreds, if not thousands, of American doctors and nurses birthing at home are starting to speak out publicly about their choice to have their babies at home.
+But there are about four million babies born each year in the United States and some of the hundreds, if not thousands, of American doctors and nurses birthing at home are starting to speak out publicly about their choice to have their babies at home.

 Why would an obstetrician choose a home birth?

 ✓ Because the choice to birth at home is a gentler choice than hospital birth.
 Just ask this M.D. who used to fight with his colleagues to allow women to have VBACs and vaginal breech births in the hospital but now attends home births in southern California, including twins and breech babies.

 ✓ Because they want their baby to come into the world surrounded by love and kindness, not bright lights and anxiety.

 One of the medical professionals who chose to have both her babies at home is Jessicca (yes, it is spelled with two C’s, she blames her father) Moore, a 34-year-old nurse practitioner and mother of two from Petaluma, California.

-Jessicca (I know that looks wrong but I swear I’m spelling it right) is making a movie about the new trend towards home birth in the medical community when I first published this post.
+Jessicca (I know that looks wrong but I swear I’m spelling it right) was making a movie about the new trend towards home birth in the medical community when I first published this post.

 She generously agreed to share a bit of her (awesome, inspiring, envy-producing) birth story on this blog.

-As awesome as her experiences were, if you are like me, Jessicca’s home birth story may be hard for you to hear about.
+As awesome as her experiences were, if you’re like me, Jessicca’s home birth story may be hard for you to hear about.